Essentials

 The context tools panel provides element-specific operations for diagram manipulation.
 On MacOS, it appears on the right side of the screen; on Windows and Linux, access it by right-clicking an element.

-Load All Descendants as Tree - Display all descendants (use with caution on large models)
+- Load All Descendants as Tree - Display all descendants (depends on model complexity, use with caution on large models with 10k+ rows of code)

 Different Visualization Modes